timoterik/viva/README.md

 scheduling appointments.
 This project provides the tools and resources you need to build your own virtual assistant using advanced natural language processing techniques.

+The application begins by greeting the user and asking how it can be of assistance.
+It then enters a loop that listens for user input through speech recognition.

+If the user's input is the phrase "remind me," the function will create a reminder.
+If the input is the phrase "create a to-do list," the function will create a to-do list.
+If the input is the word "Wikipedia," the function will search for Wikipedia.
+If the input contains the phrase "search the web," the function will perform a web search.
+If the input is the word "GPT," the function will perform a task related to GPT.
+To use this function, you can talk to ChatGPT by speaking to it and giving it commands.
+The function will continue to listen for your input and respond accordingly until you say the word "stop" to end the application.

+  To create an OpenAI API key, first sign up for an account on the OpenAI website.
+Once you have an account, navigate to the API page and click "Create API Key".
+You will then be prompted to provide a name for your API key and select which API endpoints you would like the key to have access to.
+Once you have done this, click "Create API Key" again to generate your new key.
+You can then copy and paste the key into your code or save it in a secure location for future use.

+If the input does not match any of these options, the function will inform the user that it cannot find a suitable option and ask the user to repeat their input.

+The loop will continue until the user says "quit" or "exit," at which point the function will end.
 ## Features

 - Easy-to-use voice interface